microsoft/MixedReality-WorldLockingTools-Samples/Advanced/QRSpacePins/QRSpacePins.md

 # QR Space Pins sample

-## Summary:
+## Summary

 The Space Pins feature of World Locking Tools is combined with QR code scanning to provide automatic snapping of a Unity scene to a physical environment.
 As the QR codes are physical features, this is an intrinsically shared experience.

 ![](~/DocGen/Images/Screens/QRScanCabinet.jpg)